-The WAU program offers grants in support of faculty and staff efforts to pilot best practices in writing pedagogy and to conduct writing-related research/scholarship (more detailed descriptions of each grant can be found below):
+The WAU program offers grants in support of faculty and staff efforts to pilot best practices in writing pedagogy and to conduct writing-related research/scholarship.

 • Best Practices in Writing Pedagogy (collaborative or individual)